Skip to main content

 Colleagues often ask for analytics data about a page or a service so that they can get a sense of scale, most frequently through a desire to understand the count of people or users: “How many users visited service XXX this year?”.

-Though this seems like a sensible question that Google Analytics (GA) should be able to answer, the notion of counting users is fraught with problems.
+Though this seems like a sensible question that Google Analytics should be able to answer, the notion of counting users is fraught with problems.
 In many stakeholders’ minds a “user” is a single human, a named person i.e. John Smith working from his laptop or his mobile phone.

 We recommend that in most cases session counts are used rather than the misleading “user” figures.